 Equity Trust has a long partnership with the Mains and Good Humus Produce.
-An Equity Trust loan allowed the Mains to build a new house on their land.
-In addition , Equity Trust has been supporting the Mains as they work to realize a vision, beyond their own tenure on the land, for permanently protecting Good Humus Produce as working farm that will continue to provide food for the surrounding communities.
-Over the years, Equity Trust has provided guidance and technical assistance on the development of an agricultural conservation easement that will permanently protect the land, inspired in part by the easement we hold on Live Power Farm.
-The easement the Mains want to see on the land will require that the land be farmed sustainably, that the farmer(s) live on the land, and that at least half of the farmer’s income be derived from farming the land.
-It will also ensure the farm remains affordable to future farmers.
-In addition to consulting on the easement itself, Equity Trust has been accepting donations to a fund that we will use to help a land trust purchase such an easement.
+An Equity Trust loan in 2001 allowed the Mains to build a new house on their land.
+For two decades, Equity Trust supported the Mains as they worked to realize a vision, beyond their own tenure on the land, for permanently protecting Good Humus Produce as a working farm that will continue to provide food for the surrounding communities.
+Over the years, Equity Trust provided guidance and technical assistance on the development of an easement that permanently protects the land, requiring that the land be farmed sustainably, that the farmer(s) live on the land, and that at least half of the farmer’s income be derived from farming the land.
+It also ensures the farm remains affordable to future farmers.
+In addition to consulting on the easement itself, Equity Trust accepted donations to a fund that was used to help purchase the easement.

-Recently the Good Humus Produce protection effort has been boosted by the interest of the Sacramento Natural Food Co-op, the Davis Food Co-op, and the Columbia Foundation who together created One Farm at a Time, a fundraising tool designed to give “Co-op shoppers the opportunity to invest in the future of the farms that provide their food.”
-With Good Humus as their first featured project, the effort has raised over $300,000 in addition to the approximately $100,000 held by Equity Trust to protect this.
-We look forward to seeing the Mains achieve their vision in the near future.
+The Mains have been actively involved in their agricultural community in many ways for many years, having helped to start both the food co-op and the farmers market in Davis, CA, and their community in turn supported the Good Humus Produce protection effort, which was boosted by the interest of the Sacramento Natural Food Co-op, the Davis Food Co-op, and the Columbia Foundation.
+Together with California Farmlink and other partners, in 2009 they created One Farm at a Time, a fundraising effort designed to give “Co-op shoppers the opportunity to invest in the future of the farms that provide their food.”
+With Good Humus as their first featured project, by 2014, the effort had raised the funds needed: $300,000 in addition to the approximately $100,000 held by Equity Trust to protect this farm.